 How?

+But there’s a downside to this countertop design.
 Wood is prone to rot.
-Thus, you have to seal it properly to ensure it serves you long enough.
+Thus, you must seal it properly to ensure it serves you long enough.

 46. Stone Countertops